Addysd/Addysd/README.md

 # 💫 About Me:

 Hello👋!
 Welcome to my GitHub page.
-I'm Adel Dsouza, a passionate computer science student at Manipal Institute of Technology, set to graduate in 2026.
+I'm Adel Dsouza, a computer science student at Manipal Institute of Technology, set to graduate in 2026.

 I'm thrilled to be part of the GitHub community, where I can connect with fellow developers and collaborate on innovative projects.
 My passion for computer science drives me to continually explore new technologies, solve complex problems, and contribute to the ever-evolving world of software development.